 HRSA will review these documents as part of an and/or may request these for review post-Operational Site Visitaward.

-Health Center Program requirements
+Note: Beyond Health Center Program requirements

-,

-Note: Beyond other federal and state requirements may apply.
+, other federal and state requirements may apply.
 You are encouraged to seek legal advice from your counsel to ensure that organizational documents accurately reflect all applicable requirements.

 _*_ Form 2: Staffing Profile